Jupyter Hub - AWS

 /usr/anaconda3

 Anaconda is now installed.
 Edit the Ubuntu system paths to include Anaconda for all users.
-Open the profile in nano:
+Open the profile in :

 nano /etc/profile